petecs/CherwellSummer2020/TECHNICAL_DISCUSSION.md

 After managing to get the endpoints working and returning the correct data I moved on to preventing errors and returning consistent data.
 Before I got to this point, each of the routes would return a different data type as a response.
 One would return a string, another would return a Triangle object.
 I prefer returning a JSON object that can be easily parsed to determine what data was received and how to use it.

-Reading the documentation I learned about ActionResult and IActionResult which is a generic and thus allows the return to be any type.
+Reading the documentation I learned about ActionResult and IActionResult which allow me to return any type.
 I then used the methods Ok and NotFound from the ControllerBase class to create and return JSON objects as well as proper HTTP response status codes.
 Ok is very easy to use because I just pass it an anonymous object of the data I want to return and Ok makes it into a JSON object.

 The last thing I did for the TriangleBoardController was to implement data validation and prevent any errors that would crash the program.